dnafolayan/cli-task-scheduler/README.md

-# Task & Job Runner
+# CLI Task Scheduler - Automate the boring stuff

 A lightweight, Python-based task scheduler that runs commands on a defined schedule, logs results, and handles both success and error outputs.
 Perfect for automating recurring tasks, backups, or data processing scripts on Linux systems.